-It is also very significant, that when he prepared a constition for American Methodism, as an independent Church, which had no connection whatever with the Episcopalian Church, he prescribed the same conditions of admission to membership, the same rules of life, and the same discipline for the administration of the internal affairs of the Church, that were already in force in the English Societies. could be regard these American societies as a Church, and deny that character to the English Societies.
-His Societies embraced thousands of Dissenters and others, who had joined the Methodist Connection because they were dissatisfied with their previous Church relations, as well as for other reasons.
-They lived and died without belonging to any other Church.
-Can it for a moment be supposed that Mr. Wesley regarded them as belonging to no Church, as Anglicanism unwarrantably assumes?
-Not so, he evidently regarded them as Churches within the National Church?
-As Dr. Stevens justly remarks, "The chief difficulty among 'Churchmen,' respecting Wesley's view of his United Society, arises from the fact that they have not appreciated his distinction between a simple spiritual Church and a National Church."
+It is also significant, that when he prepared a constitution for American Methodism, as an independent Church, that had no connection whatever with the Episcopal Church, he prescribed the same conditions of admission to membership, the same rules of life, and the same discipline for the administration of the internal affairs of the Church, that were already in force in the English Societies.
+His Societies embraced thousands of Dissenters and others, who had joined the Methodist Connexion because they were dissatisfied with their previous Church relations, as well as for other reasons.
+They lived and died, without belonging to any other Church.
+Can it for a moment be supposed, that Mr. Wesley regarded them as belonging to no Church, as Anglicanism unwarrantably assumes?
+Not so; he evidently regarded them as Churches within the National Church?
+As Dr. Stevens remarks, "the chief difficulty among 'Churchmen,' respecting Wesley's view of his United Society, arises from the fact, that they have not appreciated his distinction between a simple spiritual Church and a National Church."

 Though Wesley in one sermon maintains that the call to preach does not imply a right to administer the sacraments, he did not hold those views of Episcopal ordination, by which the Anglicans condemn the ministry of modern Methodism as invalid.
-In his address "to Dr. Coke, Mr. Asbury, and the brethren in North America," in which he justifies himself for ordaining ministers for America, preparing a ritual, and constituting American Methodism an independent Church, he says: "Lord King's account of the primitive Church convinced me many years ago, that bishops and presbyters are the same order, and consequently have the same right to ordain.
+In his address "to Dr. Coke, Mr. Asbury, and the brethren in North America," in which he justifies himself for ordaining ministers for America, preparing a ritual, and constituting American Methodism an independent Church, he says: "Lord King's account of the primitive church convinced me, many years ago, that bishops and presbyters are the same order, and consequently have the same right to ordain.
 For many years I have been importuned, from time to time, to exercise this right by ordaining part of our travelling preachers.
-But I have still refused;

-not only for peace' sake, but because I was determined, as little as possible, to violate the order of the National Church to which I belonged."
+But I have still refused; not only for peace sake, but because I was determined, as little as possible, to violate the order of the National Church to which I belonged."
 But the position of the Church in America removed these scruples, and made it his duty to provide for "these poor sheep in the wilderness."
-So far from thinking it desirable, even if practicable, to have these missionaries ordained by the Bishops of the National Church, in the same document he says, "If they would ordain them now, they would expect to govern them, and how grievously would this entangle us!"
-There is not much desire for union with "the Church" in this sentiment.
-It flatly contradicts the Episcopalian theories about Wesley's views.
+So far from thinking it desirable, even if practicable, to have these missionaries ordained by the bishops of the National Church, in the same document he says, "if they would ordain them now, they would expect to govern them, and how grievously would this entangle us!"
+There is not much desire for union with "the Church" in this senti-